calimero-project/serial-native/README.md

 ### Copy library to Java library path

-Copy the compiled library to a folder of the Java library path, to be found by the JRE.
+Copy the (pre-)compiled library to a folder of the Java library path, to be found by the JRE.
 In Java, this prints the Java library path:

     System.out.println("Java library path = " + System.getProperty("java.library.path"));